 - A contracted trainer and assessor or an existing worker of any RTO; or

-- Previously funded under this program for three (3) short courses – Civil Construction in the same contract period; or
+- Previously funded under this program for the maximum number of short courses – Civil Construction in the same contract period; or

 - Funded by an Authority or such other source for delivery of the same training being undertaken as part of this program; or

-- Previously funded for the same unit of competency; or
+- Have previously completed the unit of competency; or

 - Seeking verification of competency or recognition of prior learning for a competency already held